altilunium/LocationPad/README.md

 ## Developer blog
+* v26.4.6 : This update introduces a more flexible workspace system by allowing users to create, edit, delete, and switch between multiple “canvas” environments.
+Each canvas now operates with its own independent database, making it easier to separate and manage different datasets or projects.
+The canvas manager behavior has also been refined.
+When the Ctrl + . shortcut is triggered, the canvas manager will now be properly hidden to ensure a cleaner interface and avoid visual clutter during use.
+Interaction with markers has been improved as well.
+Clicking on a marker will now display its precise coordinates, providing clearer spatial information directly within the interface.
+Finally, data portability has been expanded.
+Each canvas now includes an “Export to JSON” option, allowing users to easily back up or share their data.
+In addition, a new “Import from JSON” feature enables users to load a JSON file into a newly created canvas, simplifying data transfer and reuse across environments.
 * v26.1.25 : Press Ctrl+. to toggle the visibility of UI elements.
 * v26.1.8 : "[A trip to the Ragunan Zoo](https://www.openstreetmap.org/user/rphyrin/diary/408054)"